- Maximum 9 hours graduate coursework (Including EDUC 5200 w/C or higher)

 Praxis II requirements for licensure are determined by the Tennessee Department of Education.
 The College of Health, Education and Professional Studies at UTC has mandated that a candidate must meet all Praxis II requirements for the licensure area sought before a grade will be recorded for student teaching or the induction experience.
 A designated institution score report should be sent to UTC (Score Recipient Code R1831); it is suggested that an additional report should be sent to the Tennessee State Department of Education (Recipient Code R8190).

-Applications for student teaching are located online here.
-Completed applications are to be submitted to the Field Placement Coordinator, Hunter 312.
+Applications for clinical practice are located online here.
+Completed applications are submitted electronically to the Field Placement Coordinator in Hunter 312.

-Students who wish to enroll in student teaching or the induction experience for the fall semester must submit their applications by the previous March 1st.
+Students who wish to enroll in induction experience for the fall semester must submit their applications by the previous March 1st.
 For those who seek spring student teaching, the application deadline is the previous September 1st.

 Mandatory seminars occur during the first week of the semester.
 Students must attend all seminars.
 Only students who have met all qualifications for student teaching can attend the seminars.
 Students are informed of their placements during the first seminar day.